 Throughout the years abroad, I worked as a part-time consultant for start-up organizations.
 I worked remotely and for the most part, created my work hours.
 It was during this time that I began learning more about lifestyle design and what it means to truly live life holistically.
 I was diagnosed by my doctors in the U.S. with PCOS (polycystic ovarian syndrome), but through a series of diet, exercise and lifestyle changes, I re-balanced my hormones and cured most of the symptoms.
 This only furthered my commitment to sharing what I learned with others so they can also feel the life altering effects of stepping into a life of courage to build and live a life they feel called to live.

 My work now takes place at the intersections of inner transformation and systematic change.
+I currently work adolescents through my work with The Thinkers Global.
 To learn more about the work I am currently doing or how we can potentially work together, click here.